Cloud Deploy: Strategic Leadership in 0→1 Product Research & Cross-Functional Scale

 Impact & Outcomes

-• Pipeline & Roadmap Influence: Research findings resulted in multiple feature gaps being addressed in the OKR Planning.
+• Pipeline & Roadmap Influence: Research findings resulted in addressing of multiple feature gaps.

-• Future Investment: Informed the team to define DevOps for non-managed MLOps customers, leading to the team starting work on this concept in the growth phase—securing a new, strategic research and engineering roadmap for the organization.
+• Future Investment: Defined DevOps for non-managed MLOps customers, leading to the team starting work on this concept in the growth phase—securing a new, strategic research and engineering roadmap for the organization.

 Next